GO-GLOBAL: AN INTERNATIONAL SPECIALIZATION

 GUIDELINES AND PROCEDURES FOR EXCHANGE

-Students must have a minimum of 80 GPA and have reached the level of Advanced English requirement, before the intended exchange.
+Students must have a minimum GPA of 80 and have reached the level of Advanced English requirement, before the intended exchange.

 In the application, students must submit: